-Pauline combines photography, writing and book production, and gives great care to every detail of the book-making process.
-She also loves her research, the way it leads her to have conversations with the widest range of people and visit the most unexpected places, where her unusual, lay person’s interest often opens doors that are closed to others.
-At the same time she is convinced that the most beautiful things can be found on our doorsteps, and aims to draw attention to the creativity of man and nature in our ever-changing, extraordinary world.
+Pauline combines her various disciplines and loves research, the way it leads her to have conversations with a wide range of people and visit the most unexpected places.
+At the same time she is convinced that the most beautiful things can be found on our doorstep.
+She aims to draw attention to the creativity of man and nature in our ever-changing, extraordinary world.